typelevel/kittens/README.md

 ![kittens image](http://plastic-idolatry.com/erik/kittens2x.png)

 kittens is part of the [Typelevel][typelevel] family of projects.
 It is an Open Source project under the Apache License v2, hosted on [GitHub][source].
-Binary artefacts will be published to the [Sonatype OSS Repository Hosting service][sonatype] and synced to Maven Central.
+Binary artifacts will be published to the [Sonatype OSS Repository Hosting service][sonatype] and synced to Maven Central.

 It is available for Scala 2.12, 2.13, and Scala.js.